Ifeoma28/data_mart/README.md

 - What can we do about future introduction of similar sustainability updates to the business to minimise impact on sales?

 ### ABOUT DATASET
-For this case study there is only a single table: data_mart.weekly_sales Data Mart has international operations using a multi-region strategy Data Mart has both, a retail and online platform in the form of a Shopify store front to serve their customers Customer segment and customer_type data relates to personal age and demographics information that is shared with Data Mart
+For this case study there is only a single table: data_mart.weekly_sales.
+Data Mart has international operations using a multi-region strategy Data Mart has both, a retail and online platform in the form of a Shopify store front to serve their customers Customer segment and customer_type data relates to personal age and demographics information that is shared with Data Mart